 - Our competitive tuition rates, various payment options and DNP Travel Assistance Program allow most of our students to graduate debt-free.

-DNP Specialization Course Highlights
+DNP Professional Leadership Course Highlights

 - Leadership: Setting the Example (N700PE): Sets the pace of the doctoral program and is focused on executive and educational leadership in a dynamic healthcare environment.
 Students explore contemporary leadership theories in the context of their own leadership styles, taking into account organizational culture, current health policies and governance complexities.
 This course includes 30 hours of practice experience activities.